-C++: GpuMatgpu::CudaMem::createGpuMatHeader() const
+'''

+C++: GpuMat gpu::CudaMem::createGpuMatHeader( const)

+'''

+Maps CPU memory to GPU address space and creates the gpu::GpuMat header without reference counting for it.
 This can be done only if memory was allocated with the ALLOC\ZEROCOPY flag and if it is supported by the hardware.
 Laptops often share video and CPU memory, so address spaces can be mapped, which eliminates an extra copy.